logo

 Sophia

-While cats are almost always perceived to be apathetic and aloof, humans who have lived long enough with them can vouch for the fact that there are times they kind of act strange and do things that they do not usually do.
-Like most creatures, cats are capable of emotions, and when they exhibit strange behaviors, this may be a clear sign that they are in distress or unhappy with the way things are lately.
+While cats are almost always perceived as apathetic and aloof, humans who have lived with them long enough can vouch for the fact that there are times they act strangely and do things they do not usually do.
+Like most creatures, cats are capable of emotions, and when they exhibit unusual behaviors, it may be a clear sign that they are in distress or unhappy with their current situation.

-But what could a cat be possibly sad about?
-Cats may experience a period of grief when they are suffering from an illness (evidently), when they just lost a family member or another animal that they bonded with, or when they are enduring an injury.
+But what could a cat possibly be sad about?
+Cats may experience a period of grief when they are suffering from an illness, when they have just lost a family member or another animal they bonded with, or when they are enduring an injury.

-Most of the time, however, cat owners don't usually spot their pet's strange behavior especially when they are too busy.
-A cat's feelings are often overlooked, because we usually just associate their strangeness with their personality, justifying that it's just the way they are.
+Most of the time, however, cat owners do not usually spot their pet's strange behavior, especially when they are too busy.
+A cat's feelings are often overlooked because we tend to associate their odd behavior with their personality, justifying that it's simply the way they are.

-It's important to keep an eye on these felines, though, especially when you notice that they are particularly less social and quieter than usual.
-Contrary to popular belief, cats do feel a wide variety of emotions, and we can notice it if we just look closely.
+It's important to keep an eye on these felines, especially when you notice that they are particularly less social and quieter than usual.
+Contrary to popular belief, cats do feel a wide variety of emotions, and we can notice them if we just look closely.

-That being said, if you are wondering what are the most common signs of an unhappy cat, just read on and find out!
+That being said, if you are wondering what the most common signs of an unhappy cat are, just read on and find out!

 1. When they seem lazier than usual.

 Some cats may be lazy in general, but it's quite easy to spot when your usually active cat seems sluggish lately.
-Do note that cats need constant mental and physical stimulation so they won't get bored and depressed.
+Do note that cats need constant mental and physical stimulation to avoid boredom and depression.

-As your cat gains years of age, it's quite normal for their social skills to tone down.
-However, when you notice that they are completely inactive for long periods of time in a day, it's a clear sign that something is wrong.
+As your cat ages, it's normal for their social skills to tone down.
+However, when you notice that they are completely inactive for long periods during the day, it's a clear sign that something is wrong.

-To avoid your cat having a sedentary lifestyle, be sure to provide them toys, boxes, or anything to climb on so that there is always something that will occupy their minds.
-If you can afford to give them a playmate, then do so, but be sure to do the proper bonding procedures first so that their new companion won't distress them even more.
+To prevent your cat from having a sedentary lifestyle, be sure to provide them with toys, boxes, or anything to climb on so that there is always something to occupy their minds.
+If you can afford to give them a playmate, then do so, but be sure to follow the proper bonding procedures first so that their new companion won't distress them even more.

 1. When they seem lazier than usual.